 the best one yet!

-In the meantime, follow our official St. Patrick's Day Celebration page on Facebook for the most recent updates on planning and deadlines, and check out the St. Patrick's Day Association website for information on vendor registration and event schedules.
+Follow our official St. Patrick's Day Celebration on Facebook, Twitter and Instagram for the most recent updates on planning and deadlines, and check out the St. Patrick's Day Association website for information on vendor registration and event schedules.

 Last Year's Event Archives

 Shamrock’s St. Patrick’s Day celebration was the idea of Glenn Truax, a Shamrock bandmaster.

 Truax envisioned the town of Shamrock capitalizing on its Irish name and producing an annual one-day celebration to draw thousands of visitors to the Irish City.